 - Contents coverage helps protect you from losses or damages to the items you carry in your trailer.
 It's a good idea to conduct a regular inventory of the items you usually place in your trailer to determine how much contents coverage you should buy.

 What Will My Trailer Insurance Quote Look Like?

 The quotes you will receive from Idaho insurance providers for trailer coverage will depend on a number of factors.
 Most companies take the following into account when calculating your quotes:

 - The size and value of the trailer

 - How often and where you use your trailer

 - The options you choose for your policy

 It may be possible to add a small utility trailer to your motor vehicle insurance policy at no additional cost, whereas a large livestock trailer may be quoted at a few hundred dollars a year.
 It's best to get quotes from a number of providers to get the most competitive rates.

 You don't want to take the chance that any damage or losses to your trailer aren't covered by your traditional vehicle insurance policy.
-Knowledgeable independent insurance agents on the Trusted Choice® network are always available to help answer any questions you may have, suggest coverage options, and even help you file a claim.
+Knowledgeable independent insurance agents in our network are always available to help answer any questions you may have, suggest coverage options, and even help you file a claim.
 With years of experience working with Idaho insurance companies, they can provide you with a variety of quotes from a number of providers.

-Contact a Trusted Choice agent in your area to find out how you can fully protect yourself with a comprehensive trailer insurance policy at the most affordable rates.
+Contact an agent in your area to find out how you can fully protect yourself with a comprehensive trailer insurance policy at the most affordable rates.